 Principles of Zero Defects

 Defects Prevention Is Better than Quality Inspection and Correction - In a product quality management sense, it is preferable that defect prevention is made a part of manufacturing or company practice rather than quality inspection and correction.
-This is simply because this of Zero Defects management is almost less troublesome, more certain and less expensive as it aims to prevent defects rather than to discover and correct them later on.
+This is simply because Zero Defects management is almost always less troublesome, more certain, and less expensive, as it aims to prevent defects rather than to discover and correct them later on.

-Quality Standards Means Zero Defects - The third principle of Zero Defects is based on the nature of requirements in that, if a requirement expresses what is genuinely needed by the customer or product itself; then any product or service unit that does not meet requirements will not satisfy the need and is nowhere near as good as expected.
+Quality Standards Means Zero Defects - The third principle of Zero Defects is based on the nature of requirements.
+If a requirement expresses what is genuinely needed by the customer or product itself, then any product or service unit that does not meet requirements will not satisfy the need and is nowhere near as good as expected.
 However, in some cases, some units that do not meet requirements could actually still satisfy the need, which means the requirement should be reviewed and changed to reflect reality.

 Quality Is Measured in Terms of Money (i.e. The Price of Non-conformance (PONC) - Last but not least, Philip Crosby’s principles of Zero Defects is based on the fact that Crosby believes that every defect represents a hidden cost, including: the costs of inspection time, reworking, and revenue.
-Furthermore, there’s the cost of wasted material, labor, and that of customer dissatisfaction.
+Furthermore, there’s the cost of wasted material, labor, and customer dissatisfaction.
 When properly identified and brought to light, the effects of these costs can be made apparent.
-This will help provide a cost-justification for steps to improve quality; provide a way to measure Zero Defects management progress, which is essential to maintaining management commitment, rewarding employees, and ensuring company goals are made measurable so that actions can be made concrete and decisions can be made on the basis of relative return.
+This will help provide a cost-justification for steps to improve quality.
+Businesses should find a way to measure Zero Defects management progress; this is essential to maintaining management commitment, rewarding employees, and ensuring company goals are made measurable so that actions can be made concrete and decisions can be made on the basis of relative return.